sahu0817/langchain/examples/langchain_mcp/README.md

 > python3 ./langchain_mcp.py
 The order 'ORD-1001' belongs to the customer Alice and has a total amount of $42.50.
 ```

+## MCP Server
+You can wire the MCP server into an MCP host (Claude Desktop, Cursor, etc.)

+This depends on your FastMCP version and transport (stdio / HTTP / SSE), but the important part is:
+`lookupByKey` is now a first‑class MCP tool implemented once in mcp_backend.lookup_order().

 ## Observe the trace in LangSmith
 [![Check Table](../images/langchain_mcp.png)]()